Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Proposed method

 That is, we place the prior $P_{\bm{\Lambda}}^{(\gamma_1, \gamma_2)}$ only on the eigenvalues of the scatter matrix $V$.
 Under this model, the negative of the log posterior density is given by

-Focusing on the case $\gamma_1 = n+1$ and, as in Subsection~\ref{penalizedM}, allowing $\rho(\cdot)$ to be a \textit{general} function not necessarily related to the density generator $g(\cdot)$, the problem of maximizing the log posterior reduces to the minimization of \eqref{eq:pmf20}.
+Focusing on the case $\gamma_1 = n+1$ and, as in Subsection~\ref{penalizedM}, allowing $\rho(\cdot)$ to be a \textit{general} function not necessarily related to the density generator $g(\cdot)$, the problem of maximizing the log posterior reduces to the minimization of the objective function~\eqref{eq:pmf20}.